jrladd/CIS241/assignments/presentation.md

 During our final exam session, we'll have panel discussions about your final projects.
 Your final projects will be due before this session begins, and all of your classmates will have watched your video presentation.

 You do *not* need to prepare a separate presentation for this session, and there is no final exam.
 Each group will take questions from the rest of the class about their videos and their final projects.
+You can use the responses you already wrote for the videos as questions for the Q&A portion.
 I will explain more about the format in class. *Participation in the panel discussion is part of the presentation grade.*

 The goal of these discussions is to reflect on what you accomplished in your project and compare that to what you had initially planned.
-At the end of the session, you'll post all your video comments to Stream.

 ## Requirements